Ivana Miličević: Career

 Miličević began acting after graduation, appearing in the 1998 thriller film Enemy of the State.
 She then had guest appearances in numerous television series, including Charmed, Seinfeld, Felicity, Nash Bridges, The Nanny (with former Bond girl Lois Chiles), Buzzkill, Buffy the Vampire Slayer, Yes, Dear, Chuck, House, Friends, and Hawaii Five-0.
 Her acting career included a regular role on the HBO comedy series The Mind of the Married Man.

 She was on the cover of Paper in 2002.
+In the same year, she appeared in the Music video of Marc Anthony's I Need You.

 In 2006, she starred in the CBS comedy series Love Monkey and played the role of Valenka in the James Bond film Casino Royale.
 In 2007, she played Lena on Ugly Betty.
 In 2008, she starred in Witless Protection, and featured in guest appearances in House and Pushing Daisies.
 Miličević played the Soviet intelligence officer Dasha Fedorovich in Command & Conquer: Red Alert 3 and in Command & Conquer Red Alert 3: Uprising.
-From 8 to 29 January 2011, she starred alongside Maggie Lawson, Kurt Fuller, and Peter Mackenzie in the Red Dog Squadron production of Greedy by Karl Gajdusek at the El Centro Theatre in Hollywood.
+From January 8 to 29, 2011, she starred alongside Maggie Lawson, Kurt Fuller, and Peter Mackenzie in the Red Dog Squadron production of Greedy by Karl Gajdusek at the El Centro Theatre in Hollywood.

 In 2018, she joined the cast in the fifth season of the CW science fiction drama series The 100, recurring until its conclusion in 2020.
 Also in 2020, she had starring roles as Striga in the animated fantasy series Castlevania and as Arianna Demachi in the action drama series Strike Back: Vendetta.

 Personal life

-On April 14, 2018, Miličević gave birth to a son.
+On April 14, 2018, Miličević gave birth to a son, Phoenix Jedi Hogan.
 Miličević and Paddy Hogan married on December 29, 2018.